 Have you ever imagined what it would be like to have the flu for 2 months straight?
 Probably not, because that would be the WORST THING EVER!
 Well this was my warm welcome into pregnancy.
 There were consecutive days when I could barely leave the couch, and pajamas became my standing uniform.
 I give boatloads of credit to women who work demanding 9-5,6,7? jobs and somehow get their asses to work every day, dressed in appropriate attire, makeup in check.
 And the real superheros in this universe are women who work these rigid schedules, and already have a kid(s) to take care of at home.

-I wish I had a write-up like this one to read in those early days when I felt like the only person in the world who was struggling.
-So without further ado, I present you with 10 of the less glorified parts of pregnancy that may be part of your first-trimester reality.
+In those early days when I felt like the only person in the world who was struggling.
+But that’s not true.
+So here’s 10 of the less glorified parts of pregnancy that may be part of your first-trimester reality.

 1. Fatigue.
 Think about the most tired you’ve ever been in your life.
 Now multiply it by 1,000 and it’s still not even close to how tired you will be in your first trimester.
 While doctors and friends assure you that this will pass come your second trimester, it doesn’t matter because you’re tired today and there is nothing you can do about it.
 My recommendations include laying low, keeping plans very loose, accepting that you may need to cancel commitments, and resting as much as you can.
 You will never regain the time back to nurture your body the way it needs during a pregnancy so take advantage of the moments you have to relax.
 And don’t feel bad about it either.
 You are creating human life, and the first trimester is the most critical time for development.
 Take the time you need.